EdwinZ47/EdwinZ47.github.io/README.md

 Params:
-  User (string): Required, username of the person logging in Password (string): Required, corresponding password of username.
+  User (string): Required, username of the person logging in Password (string): Required, corresponding password of username

 Response: True for successful logins, a 404 error for non-existing users, or a 403 error for incorrect password.